 That means nearly 10% of people who abandon a cart could return to your website and continue with their order when reminded.

-Everyone likes free stuff, and although giving away your product may seem counterintuitive, actually, competitions with free products as rewards are a win-win for everybody involved.
+Everyone likes free stuff, and although giving away your product may seem counterintuitive competitions with free products as rewards are a win-win for everybody involved.

-On average, 33% of all contestants who enter want to receive information about the company in the future.
+On average, 33% of all contestants who enter want to receive information about the brand in the future.
 For every thousand that enter, 330 will want to join your mailing list immediately.